TLDR: Do not use AdBlockers with Lolli. If you do, you may not get your bitcoin back!

 So What Does Lolli Recommend?

 Turn off AdBlockers when you are using Lolli.
 It's that simple.
 We can't pay you your bitcoin unless we can connect all the dots, and AdBlockers nuke some of those dots.
 If you don't want to turn off AdBlockers in your main browser, we recommend using Lolli in a secondary browser, one which you feel comfortable using for the sole purpose of shopping with Lolli.
 (Currently, we support Firefox, Chrome, and Edge with more to come.)
 If you don't want to do that and you happen to be an avid Chrome user, we recommend creating a separate profile in Chrome for your Lolli shopping, and make sure that profile does not have AdBlockers enabled.

 A Note About Brave

 Brave is a popular privacy-oriented browser based on Chrome.
 We currently do not support Brave simply because it has so much anti-tracking built in that we have not been able to test it thoroughly for enough merchants to be confident that your purchase will always result in a reward.
 Yes, you can install any Chrome extension on Brave, and Lolli will install, but without the tracking portion we cannot guarantee your bitcoin will be associated with your Lolli account.
 Some users have had a positive experience simply by disabling AdBlockers in Brave, which is promising, but we still cannot recommend it until we complete our own testing.
-(Brave won't even tell us that you are using Brave, instead disguising itself as Chrome, so we can't even personalize your experience within Brave!)
 In short it's high on privacy and low on convenience, which isn't a bad thing if you're doing anything other than shopping with Lolli.

 The (Private) Road Ahead